The Ultimate Checklist for Cleaning Your Home Before Selling It

-Pets leave reminders of their scent throughout a home.
-While many of us love pets, you might also want to open your buyer pool by appealing to non-pet owners.
-If pets are a part of your life, keep the following extra tips in mind:
+Pets leave traces of their scent all over the house.
+While many of us adore animals, you may want to broaden your buyer base by appealing to non-pet owners.
+If you have pets, keep the following additional cleaning tips in mind:

 For the open house, leave pets with a friend or family member.

 Put away their beds, food and water dishes, and litter boxes.

 Vacuum up pet hair; for shedding use a product like Animal 2 from Dyson.